octo-technology/OpenTezos/docs/smartpy/exam.md

     @sp.entry_point
     def set_x(newX):
-        # Todo : set x from the storage to newX
+        # Todo: set x from the storage to newX
 ```

 What is the correct way to set x from the storage to `newX`.